Ocean fertilization: Pelagic pumping

 Local wave power could be used to pump nutrient-rich water from hundred- metre-plus depths to the euphotic zone.
 However, deep water concentrations of dissolved CO_{2} could be returned to the atmosphere.

 The supply of DIC in upwelled water is generally sufficient for photosynthesis permitted by upwelled nutrients, without requiring atmospheric CO_{2}.
 Second-order effects include how the composition of upwelled water differs from that of settling particles.
 More nitrogen than carbon is remineralized from sinking organic material.
 Upwelling of this water allows more carbon to sink than that in the upwelled water, which would make room for at least some atmospheric CO_{2} to be absorbed. the magnitude of this difference is unclear.
 No comprehensive studies have yet resolved this question.
 Preliminary calculations using upper limit assumptions indicate a low value.
 1,000 square kilometres (390 sq mi) could sequester 1  gigatonne/year.

 Sequestration thus depends on the upward flux and the rate of lateral surface mixing of the surface water with denser pumped water.

 Volcanic ash

 Volcanic ash adds nutrients to the surface ocean.
 This is most apparent in nutrient-limited areas.
 Research on the effects of anthropogenic and aeolian iron addition to the ocean surface suggests that nutrient-limited areas benefit most from a combination of nutrients provided by anthropogenic, eolian and volcanic deposition.
 Some oceanic areas are comparably limited in more than one nutrient, so fertilization regimes that includes all limited nutrients is more likely to succeed.
 Volcanic ash supplies multiple nutrients to the system, but excess metal ions can be harmful.
-The positive impacts of volcanic ash deposition are potentially outweighed by their potential to do harm.

 Clear evidence documents that ash can be as much as 45 percent by weight in some deep marine sediments.
 In the Pacific Ocean estimates claim that (on a millennial-scale) the atmospheric deposition of air-fall volcanic ash was as high as the deposition of desert dust.
 This indicates the potential of volcanic ash as a significant iron source.